Who can apply and what land is eligible

 If the landlord takes over a Countryside Stewardship agreement from you once your tenancy has ended, they must be eligible to do so.
 For example, they must not be an ineligible public body.

 Dual use is where the applicant for this grant is different to the applicant for the Basic Payment Scheme (BPS) on the same land.
-Dual use for this grant is possible in limited circumstances.
-You can claim for PA3 on land that is subject to BPS, that is, areas of young woodland which are still being used to claim BPS and which are within the 20% allowance.
-The applicant must still show they have management control over the land.
+Dual use for this grant is possible in limited circumstances, for example when you are replacing young trees on land under a woodland maintenance or farm woodland agreement and which is also eligible for BPS.

 For more information see Operations Note 42.